Diameter bounds for finite simple Lie algebras: Diameters of classical finite Lie algebras

 with probability tending to $1$ as $p \to \infty$. \end{theorem}

 We rely again on the covering map from \Cref{lemma:covering_surjection}.
 Instead of covering all primes with a single lattice, we can pick an irreducible polynomial $f \in \Z[x]$ with a Galois number field $E = \Q[x]/(f(x))$ and form the Lie ring $\gfrak(\integers_E)^\Theta$.
-As long as the prime $p$ is such that $f \bmod p$ is irreducible, we can quotient $\gfrak(\integers_E)^\Theta$ modulo $p$ and obtain a non-split form over $\F_p$.
+As long as the prime $p$ is such that $f \bmod p$ is irreducible, we can reduce $\gfrak(\integers_E)^\Theta$ modulo $p$ and obtain a non-split form over $\F_p$.
 After this, the same argument as in the proof of \Cref{theorem:diameter_bound_split} applies.
-The caveat is that this argument only works for primes $p$ such that $f \bmod p$ is irreducible.
-We will extend this by using several independent polynomials $f$ to cover all but a set of primes of zero density.
+There are two caveats here.
+The first one is that this argument only works for primes $p$ such that $f \bmod p$ is irreducible.
+We will address this by using several independent polynomials $f$ in order to cover as many primes as possible.
+The second caveat is that our argument involves the choice of a number field $E$, and the resulting constants $c, \delta$ in \Cref{lemma:initial_growth} depend on $E$.
+This is a more serious issue, as we consequentially cannot guarantee that the final constant $C_\epsilon$ in the statement of the theorem is uniform over an infinite collection of fields $E$ (see \Cref{remark:d2_need_infinitely_many_fields}) and therefore need to restrict to using only a finite collection.
+We now show how to construct such a finite collection of fields $E$.